Eva Hart: Commentary about the disaster

 Letter written by Eva and her mother Esther, to Eva's grandmother, on the night of the sinking.
 It was auctioned in April 2014 for the price of £119,000.
 It only survived because it had been placed in Benjamin Hart's jacket which was given to her to keep her warm.
 It is reported to be the last written communication from the RMS Titanic.

 Hart frequently criticised the White Star Line for failing to provide enough lifeboats for all aboard Titanic: "If a ship is torpedoed, that's war.
 If it strikes a rock in a storm, that's nature.
 But just to die because there weren't enough lifeboats, that's ridiculous."
-The official report of the British Inquiry suggests, however, that additional boats would not necessarily have made any difference; the crew did not properly launch all of the boats it had in the available time, and there was no boat drill and no advance information given to the crew on what should be done in the event of emergency.
+The official report of the British Inquiry suggests, however, that additional boats would not necessarily have made any difference; the crew did not properly launch all of the boats it had in the available time, and there was no advance information given to the crew on what should be done in the event of emergency.

-Hart insisted in interviews that the ship had broken in half, a widely debated rumour that was later proven to be true after the discovery of the wreck site by Robert Ballard in 1985.
-She was also adamant regarding the controversy surrounding SS Californian, a ship that was only a few miles from Titanic and yet failed to respond to distress rockets and calls for help.
+Hart initially stated that she did see the ship sink but later changed her story, saying that the ship had broken in half, She was also adamant regarding the controversy surrounding SS Californian, a ship that was only a few miles from Titanic and yet failed to respond to distress rockets and calls for help.
 Hart claimed the vessel was less than 10 mi from Titanic, not 19 mi as was previously believed:

 I saw [the Californian].
 It was terribly close...I didn't see a ship nineteen miles away.
 I saw a ship that was so close; and they said at the time it was less than nine miles away, [and yet] now they're trying to say it was nineteen...
 I saw it you know, and it wasn't just 'lights on the horizon' – you could see it was a ship.
 And I saw our rockets being fired, which that ship must have seen.
 Well, this inquiry says that they did see it but they didn't think it was a portent of danger.
 I would have thought in the middle of the Atlantic in the middle of the night that rockets must mean trouble.

 When salvaging efforts at the wreck site began in 1987, Hart was quick to note that Titanic was a gravesite and should be treated as such.
 She often decried the "insensitivity and greed" and labelled the salvagers "fortune hunters, vultures, pirates, and grave robbers."
 In Titanic: The Complete Story, she stated:

 I hope severely that they will never attempt to raise part of it.
 I do hope they will remember this is a grave – a grave of 1,500 people who should never have died, and I don't think you should go down there and rob graves and I'm very much opposed to it.